waldo1001/crs-al-language-extension/README.md

 * `CRS.WinServerInstance`: Serverinstance where the windows client is connecting to
 * `CRS.WinServerInstancePort`: Portnumber of the serverinstance where the windows client is connecting to
 * `CRS.PublicWebBaseUrl`: Override Launch.json settings with this setting if necessary to run objects from VSCode
+* `CRS.ExtensionObjectNamePattern`: The pattern for the object name.
+If set (it's not set by default), it will perform an automatic object name for extension objects
+    - <Prefix>
+    - <Suffix>
+    - <ObjectType>
+    - <ObjectTypeShort> - a short notation of the object type.
+    - <ObjectTypeShortUpper> - Same as "ObjectTypeShort" but uppercased
+    - <ObjectId>
+    - <BaseName> - weird chars are removed - does NOT include prefix nor suffix
+    - <BaseNameShort> - does NOT include prefix nor suffix
+    - <BaseId> - If you want this to work, you need to put the Id in comment after the base name (see below)
 * `CRS.FileNamePattern`: The pattern of the filename for non-extension objects..
 These vars can be used:
     - \<Prefix\> - just the prefix separately
     - \<Suffix\> - just the suffix separately